-"Continuation of two earlier indexes produced jointly by the Anchorage Municipal Libraries and the University of Alaska Anchorage Library."
+"Continuation of two earlier indexes produced jointly by the Anchorage Public Library and the University of Alaska Anchorage Library."

 "Continuation of three earlier indexes.
 The title of this index has been changed to reflect that the Anchorage Times ceased publication in June, 1992.
 After that date all obituary citations are drawn from the Anchorage Daily News.
 An added field, 'Source', indicates whether the citation is from the Anchorage Daily News (ADN) or the Anchorage Times (AT)."

 The Anchorage Obituary Index, 1996-2000.
-Anchorage, Alaska: Anchorage Municipal Libraries, 2000.
-"Continuation of four earlier indexes produced jointly by the Anchorage Municipal Libraries and the University of Alaska Anchorage Library.
+Anchorage, Alaska: Anchorage Public Library, 2000.
+"Continuation of four earlier indexes produced jointly by the Anchorage Public Library and the University of Alaska Anchorage Library.

 Births, Marriages, Divorces and Deaths Reported in the Fairbanks Daily News-Miner Fairbanks, Alaska 1940-1949.
 Fairbanks Genealogical Society, Fairbanks.